Clara Elizabeth La Touche Vicars

 Last Edited=7 Jul 2005

-Dorothy Edith Lawson was the daughter of Sir George Lawson.1 She married Henry Neville, 7th Lord Braybrooke, Baron of Braybrooke, son of Latimer Neville, 6th Lord Braybrooke, Baron of Braybrooke and Lucy Frances le Marchant, on 18 September 1917 at St. James's Church, Sussex Gardens, London, England.1 She died on 10 October 1973.1
+Dorothy Edith Lawson was the daughter of Sir George Lawson.1 She married Henry Neville, 7th Lord Braybrooke, Baron of Braybrooke, son of Latimer Neville, 6th Lord Braybrooke, Baron of Braybrooke and Lucy Frances Le Marchant, on 18 September 1917 at St. James's Church, Sussex Gardens, London, EnglandG.1 She died on 10 October 1973.1

-Dorothy Edith Lawson succeeded to the title of Baroness Braybrooke on 18 September 1917.
 From 18 September 1917, her married name became Neville.
+She succeeded as the Baroness Braybrooke on 18 September 1917.
 She held the office of Justice of the Peace (J.P.) for Saffron Walden in 1931.1 She held the office of Justice of the Peace (J.P.) for Essex in 1934.1

 Citations